rdbrck/jira-template-injector/README.md

 ### About:

 This extension automatically inserts a template of your choosing into the JIRA Create Issue Description field.
-The template injected is relative to the selected “Issue Type” within the Create Issue modal on JIRA.
+The template injected is relative to the selected "Project" and “Issue Type” within the Create Issue modal on JIRA.

 On initial install a default list of templates are pre populated for you.
 These can easily be removed/restored at any time.